AntonieValentin/TicTocAI/README.md

 # TicTocAI
-A project where you play tic tac toe vs AI.
+A project where you can play tic tac toe vs AI.